fujaba/fulibFx/README.md

 For.controller(container, items, ExampleController.class, params); // Parameters can be taken from the @Params annotation for example
 ```

-If you want to pass dynamic information like binding the item to its controller, you can use an `Initializer`.
+If you want to pass dynamic information like binding the item to its controller, you can use an `BiConsumer`.
-The `Initializer` allows to
-define actions for initializing each controller based on its item.
+The `BiConsumer` allows to define actions for initializing each controller based on its item.

 ```java
 For.controller(container, items, ExampleController.class, (controller, item) -> {